vijayk/distributed-unit-test/docs/index.rst

     Able to Build the go app but STUCK here in hosting the same to GAE.

-    Luci-go server is used a content cache for .isolate file and all the test dependecies which is enumerated by "grind".
+    Luci-go server is used as content cache for .isolate file and all the test dependecies which is enumerated by "grind".

 2. dist_test server